cysouw/graphicalgrammar/text/english.md

 The writings of Brown are tiring to read and are full of dismissive rants about other grammars of English, specifically arguing agains Murray's grammar.
 West [-@west2000: 92] interprets Brown's aggressive stance as a revolutionary drive, being a citizen of the recently founded United States: "from the onset Brown displayed a revolutionary zeal and a determination to throw off the grammatical shackles of British tyranny" [@west2000: 92].
 Whether revolution indeed describes Brown's state of mind, or whether he simply had an unconventional or even bizarre personality, is difficult to decide without further in-depth biographical research.
 However, it seems telling that in the first two decades of his writing Brown repeatedly stressed that he was writing an "American" grammar of the English language.
 Brown's work was not completely ignored in his time.
 It had at least direct influence on the work of Peirce ([@sec:peirce1839]), Barrett ([@sec:barrett1842]) and Hall ([@sec:hall1898]).

 The speed and volume of Brown's writing is impressive.
 Görlach [-@gorlach1998: 64-69] list 25 different publications between 1815 and 1854, noting that the "titles resemble each other so much that it is difficult to tell which are separate works and which new editions.
 It would be worth studying Brown in case he is more than a productive eccentric" [@gorlach1998: 64].
 My impression is that Brown can indeed be characterised as a productive eccentric, and interesting enough to deserve further biographical investigation.
 Much of his writing is fluff, but atypical for his time, Brown considered syntactic arguments to be central for grammatical analysis [cf. @west2000: 93].
 Unfortunately, the example sentences he analysed are all structurally rather trivial, and he clearly does not understand clausal subordination.
-So, although he focusses on syntax, he does so only for syntacically very simple sentences.
+So, although he focusses on syntax, he does so only for syntactically very simple sentences.

 Brown's published works consists of thousands of pages, but there is a lot of repetition in his writings.
 I have been able to acces more than twenty of his published volumes.
-The bibliography at the end of this book lists the full–and often really long–titles of these works and indicates the location for online access of all these sources.
+The bibliography at the end of this book lists the full – and often really long – titles of these works and indicates the location for online access of all these sources.
 Note that some of these available sources are not the first editions, so the dates below do not always reflect their precise date of origin.

 - *A treatise on the nature and reasons of the English grammar* [@brown1815]
 - *A grammatical treatise, being an exposition of the difficulties found in the present system of English grammar* [@brown1819]